chayansurana3/FITIFY-Fitness-Tracker/README.md

 The website includes the following features:

 - **BMI Calculator**: Calculate your Body Mass Index (BMI) based on your height and weight.
-- **Calorie Calculator**: Track your daily caloric intake and calculate the number of calories burned through exercises.
+- **Calorie Calculator**: Calculate your calorie intake and other nutritional data by tracking your meals.
-- **Ideal Weight Calculation**: Calculate your ideal weight based on your height, gender, and age.
+- **Ideal Weight Calculation**: Calculate your ideal weight based on your height and bmi.
 - **User Data Storage**: Store and manage user data using MongoDB.
 - **External API Integration**: Utilize the Edamam API for retrieving nutritional information and tracking calories.